-According to Audi and Volkswagen (VW) their timing chains should last at least 120,000 miles.
-But for some Audi and VW models between 2008 and 2014, the timing chain won’t last that long.
+According to Audi and Volkswagen (VW) their timing chain and tensioner should last at least 120,000 miles.
+But for some Audi and VW models between 2008 and 2014, it won’t last that long.

 Like anything in your engine, a chain will eventually require some maintenance.
 However, timing chains have become a preferable part over timing belts because of their longer lifespan.
 Audi/VW’s own warranty and maintenance schedules say you shouldn’t have to worry about timing chain maintenance for 120,000 miles.

 The reality, however, is some Audi and VW models between 2008 and 2014, with 2.0 FSI engines could have significant problems with premature timing chain tensioner failure.
 Therefore, this problem can happen as early as 20,000 miles.

 What does a timing chain tensioner do?